 'I love using black in interiors as an accent color.
 It instantly provides a touch of glamor and gravity to a space, which is why black is so effective,' says Natalie Tredgett, founder of Natalie Tredgett Design.
 'I think black stone such as slate and marble are also timeless.”

-Black isn't just a solid, flat tone.
-It has several undertones.
+Black isn't just a solid, flat tone, and color theory experts point to the fact that it has several undertones.
 There are blacks with green, purple, or blue undertones.
 Plus there is charcoal that can be read as black.
 There are glossy or matte blacks and so many hues in between.
 So you see, just like the colors that go with grey, there is more to working with black than at first meets the eye.

 In fact, this fascinating shade has so many advantages, making it one of the most popular paint trends of 2022.
 Black's versatility can be expanded upon by pairing it with other colors for a surprising interior.
 Since this hue is deep and captivating, almost everything else stands out against it: art, furniture, trim and other paints.